What is Fine Jewellery?

 Antique Fine Jewellery

 A lot of antique jewellery is classed as fine jewellery.
 This is perhaps unsurprising, due to what we know about the durable qualities of fine jewellery.
 In order to be classed as antique, a piece needs to be over 100 years old.
 Jewellery that has survived this long is likely made of high quality materials, or has been crafted using expert skill.
-The combination of these two attributes means that antique jewellery and fine jewellery are often one and the same.
+The combination of these two attributes means that antique jewellery and fine jewellery are often one and the same, and we are lucky at AC Silver to have a variety of antique diamond jewellery.

 If you are wishing to identify a piece of fine antique jewellery then it can be helpful to consider a few things.